The Rundown

 - “Poultry digest” is too vague

-The protein and fat counts are lower than others, which makes it perfect for less active small breed seniors as they don’t need as much as active pups.
+The protein and fat counts are lower than other dog foods, which makes it perfect for less active small breed seniors as they don’t need as much as active pups.
 If you don’t adjust your pup’s food as they get older and less active, you may find they start to become a little overweight as they’re eating more than they’re burning.
-This dog food is a great one to feed a Boston Terrier who isn’t burning as much energy as they used to.
+This dog food provides them just the amount they need to fulfill their day to day requirements without any excess which may turn into stored fat.

 click to see more

-This is the criteria that can make or break a dog food.
-If it’s not made with fresh, wholesome ingredients, then you shouldn’t be feeding it to your pup!
+This is the criteria that can make or break the best dog food.
+If it’s not made with fresh, wholesome ingredients, then you shouldn’t be feeding it to your Boston Terrier!

-We’ve had a look at the ingredient list and assessed the quality of the stuff on there.
-We’ve looked for real meat, quality carbs (fruits and vegetables, no grains), healthy fat sources, and any additions that promote your pet’s health.
-No artificial colors or flavors is essential.
+Look at the ingredient list and assess the quality of the stuff included in your dog’s food.
+Look for real meat, quality carbs (fruits and vegetables, no grains), healthy fat sources, and any additions that promote your pet’s health.
+Avoid any artificial colors or flavors.

-Fat is an underrated nutrient in dog foods.
+Fat is an underrated nutrient in dog foods for Boston Terriers.
 Don’t be fooled into thinking that it’s going to make your small breed dog gain weight.
 It’s actually a fantastic source of energy as it’s easily burnt off, so a good fat count in the best dog food for Boston Terriers is essential.

 Pups who are active will need a higher fat content in their food as they’ll be using it up fairly quickly for energy.
 Less active or older dogs will need a slightly lower number.